peppelin/hands-on-docker/README.md

 COPY nginx.conf /etc/nginx/nginx.conf
 ```

-The application listens by default on the **port 80**, so we can adjust the `Dokerfile` to:
+The application listens by default on the **port 80**, so we can adjust the `Dockerfile` to:

 ```
 FROM nginx
-COPY nginx.conf /etc/nginx/nginx.conf
+COPY nginx/nginx.conf /etc/nginx/nginx.conf
+COPY nginx/index.html /usr/share/nginx/html/index.html
 EXPOSE 3000
 ```